"Aguacate" (avocado) are available here most of the year.

 “Coconuts” are easy to find here almost through the whole year.
-On one coco palm tree grow several stages of development at the same time, flowering, small nuts, green nuts, which only have water (Agua de pipa) which you can drink.
+On one coco palm tree grow several stages of developing at the same time, flowering, small nuts, green nuts, which only have water (Agua de pipa) which you can drink.
 And finally the ripe nut.
-Grated ripe coconut moistened in water and than drained, make coconut milk, which is a good alternative to cream, specially for dairy free desserts.
+Grated ripe coconut moistened in water and than drained, make coconut milk, which is a good alternative to cream, especially for dairy free desserts.

 mahi mahi.
 Tilapia and trout, farmed in Costa Rica are always available and are surprisingly tasty.

 During December to April the offshore fishing season takes place.
 Shoals of sardines come near to the shore and are followed by bigger fish such as Blue Jack and “Jurel”, a red tuna, but less tasty.

 Ceviche is one of my favorite fish preparations, easy to make and super tasty.

 All you need for the classic recipe is some fillets of white fish, about 2 pounds for 4 to 5 servings, 3 lemons or limes, salt, red onion, bell pepper and cilantro.

 In a bowl, mix the juice of 2 -3 lemons or limes with 1 teaspoon salt.